vedhanth115/Weather-Report---API-/README.md

 - **Power Query (M language)**
 - **DAX for dynamic measures**
 - **Scheduled refresh via Power BI Service**
+- **Figma**

 ---
+### 🎨 Figma for Dashboard Design

+Before building the Power BI dashboard, a visual Design was created using **Figma** to plan layout, color schemes, iconography, and user experience.
+This helped ensure a clean, modern design aligned with desktop responsiveness.
+Figma allowed rapid iteration & implementation in Power BI, ensuring the final dashboard was both functional and visually polished.

 ## 🛠️ Step-by-Step Implementation